 - Again open the Android Studio Project or else, if already opened in Android studio, go to Gradle?
 Rebuild.

-To build and run your app: In the toolbar, select your app from the run configurations drop-down menu.
+In the toolbar, select your app from the run configurations drop-down menu.

 - From the target device drop-down menu, select the device you want to run your app.